slowproj/slowdash/docs/ProjectSetup.md

 The `background` property takes CSS "background" values / expressions.
 See, e.g., <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/background" target="_blank">a Mozilla document</a> for some examples.

-The logo file(s) must be placed under the project `config` directory.
+The logo file(s) must be placed under the project's `config` directory.

 ### Plot Style Examples
 #### Default Style